Store IPFS content on Filecoin's decentralized storage network with verifiable persistence.

 The affordances were discussed more above.
 All affordances use the same core library, ensuring consistent behavior and making it easy to add new interfaces in the future.

-Filecoin Pain collects telemetry.
+Filecoin Pin's CLI collects telemetry.
 A few things:

 npm install -g filecoin-pin